frc1747/AprilTag-Vision-2023/README.md

  This repository contains all custom-built AprilTag Detection code, as well as other vision projects that are in the works for the 2023, Charged Up season.

 ## Apriltag Detection
  As the flagship project, we decided to create a simple, yet efficient AprilTag detection software.
-Located in `main.py`
+Located in `main.py`.
+It should be noted that this code is *not* used on the robot, but instead acts as a proof of concept and PR tool.
+AptilTag code integrated into the robot has been made possible through PhotonVision: (https://photonvision.org/)
 ### Usage:
  - Clone the repository and open `main.py`
  - At the bottom, uncomment the detection mode that accomplishes what you are trying to do.